ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 20 - Day 22__

 Aidan encountered issuses with getting the Fritzing to display, while Cade finished debugging the code (hopefully).

+__Febuary 21 - Day 23__

+Dr. Shields helped us fix all of our issues and we pushed the final code here, to GitHub.